 [³]“Research and innovation in the recycled paper industry now means that printing on recycled paper does not mean approaching the design or printing process in a different way.”
-Recycled wrapping paper comes in a variety of weights(gsm) and sizes, colours and patterns, and it’s very nature means it is recyclable.
-It’s just important to know that just because the paper is recyclable doesn’t mean the ink and embellishments used on it are and that’s where things start to get a little more complicated, which I will address under the next point.
+Recycled wrapping paper comes in various weights(gsm) and sizes, colours and patterns, and its very nature means it is recyclable.
+It’s just important to know that just because the paper is recyclable doesn’t mean the ink and embellishments used on it are, and that’s where things start to get a little more complicated, which I will address under the next point.

 2. Make Sure The Paper Is Recyclable

 Most gift wrap isn’t recyclable [⁴]“meaning that it either heads straight to landfill or gets mistakenly placed in the recycling bin where it can spoil entire loads of recycling.”
 Wrapping paper, especially the cheaper stuff contains some form of plastic, which means it cannot be recycled.